|

 Jon Hare

-Jops set up Sensible Software with his mate Chris Yates, and they became successful right away.
-He's responsible for games like Parallax, Wizball, Cannon Fodder, and the ever so popular Sensible Soccer.
-Jops is also my (Andreas) band mate.
-We gig, oh, like once a year. :) He's is one of the most talented people in the games business, and he's still doing what he does best.
-Sensible Soccer for mobile phones is just out and Cannon Fodder is on it's way.
-In this interview, we talk a lot about his graphics, drawing techniques, what was most fun to do etc., and Jops really enjoyed that.
+Jops set up Sensible Software with his mate Chris Yates, enjoying instant success.
+He brought us games like Parallax, Wizball, Cannon Fodder and the ever so popular Sensible Soccer.
+Jops is also my (Andreas') band mate.
+We gig, sometimes as much as once a year. :) He's one of the most talented people in the games business, and he's still doing what he does best: Sensible Soccer for mobile phones is just out, and Cannon Fodder is due to follow shortly.
+In this interview, we talk a lot about his graphics, drawing techniques, what was most fun to do, etc., and Jops really enjoyed that.
 I hope you'll enjoy reading it!
+(By Andreas Wallström)

 Joost